ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 ## Input parser

-What we have seen above covers requests that don't require an input payload, such as GET or DELETE.
-If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an Input Parser so that the payload can be converted to an actual ValueObject.
+If you need to provide your controller with parameters, either in JSON or XML, the parameter struct requires an input parser so that the payload can be converted to an actual ValueObject.

-Each payload is dispatched to its Input Parser based on the request's Content-Type header.
+Each payload is dispatched to its input parser based on the request's Content-Type header.
 For example, a request with a Content-Type of `application/vnd.ez.api.ContentCreate` will be parsed by `eZ\Publish\Core\REST\Server\Input\Parser\ContentCreate`.
 This parser will build and return a `ContentCreateStruct` that can then be used to create content with the Public API.

 Those input parsers are provided with a pre-parsed version of the input payload, as an associative array, and don't have to care about the actual format (XML or JSON).

-Let's see what it would look like with a Content-Type of application/vnd.my.Greetings, that would send this as XML:
+Let's see what it would look like with a Content-Type of `application/vnd.my.Greetings`, that would send this as XML:

 **application/vnd.my.Greetings+xml**